-Did you know you could save up to £88 a year by choosing the most efficient frideg-freezer?
+Did you know you could save up to £62 a year by choosing the most efficient fridge-freezer?

 How much do appliances cost to run?

 Even models that have the same energy-efficiency rating can have very different annual running costs.
 Our tests found that two A++ rated washing machines can vary in energy cost by 30%, or £130, over five years.
-And if you bought your appliances before September 1999, they could have much lower efficiency ratings and guzzle far more energy than they are allowed to today.
+And if you bought your appliances before September 1999, they could have much lower efficiency ratings and guzzle far more energy than they would be allowed to if sold today.

 Testing energy efficiency